SirHawkinson/SoundSampler/README.md

 How to use:

 SamplerApp (customizable version)
+- When launched, the program will show up as an icon in the tray menu.
+If there is no USB device available connected, you will be greeted with an appropriate message;
 - Press right mouse button to open context menu;
 - In context menu you have to select COM port to send the data to, you can then select program calculation frequency, choose which columns to analyze (first 3 spectrum columns, so bass or 10 octaves) or to shut it dowm;
 - Press left mouse button on the program tray icon to start/stop the program.